FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 #### Rendering a Triangle Strip {#rendering-a-triangle-strip}

 It's easier to explain how to write to the `BufferBuilder` using a practical example.
-Let's say we want to render something using the `DrawMode.TRIANGLE_STRIP` draw mode and the `POSITION_COLOR` vertex format.
+Let's say we want to render something using the `VertexFormat.Mode.TRIANGLE_STRIP` draw mode and the `POSITION_COLOR` vertex format.

 We're going to draw vertices at the following points on the HUD (in order):